Recover Reprepro Corrupted/Broken `.db` Files

 - 6).
 Add

-to all the distribution sections inconf/distributions
+Update: localreaddto all the distribution sections inconf/distributions.
+For example:

 Origin: Yaobin Wen <robin.wyb@gmail.com>